Law

 Programme

-Dr Carlos Santaló Goris, Lecturer at EIPA Luxembourg – European Centre for Judges and Lawyers
+Dr Carlos Santaló Goris, EIPA Luxembourg – European Centre for Judges and Lawyers

 Dr Carlos Santaló Goris